 Are you a journalist interested in health?

 On 3 May 2012, John Dalli, European Commissioner for Health and Consumer Policy, launched the 2012 EU Health Prize for Journalists.
 The prize rewards journalists who have contributed in a significant way to help citizens understand health issues.
-It is now in its fourth edition and is part of a broader initiative,, which aims to put patients first when it comes to health policy-making.
+It is now in its fourth edition and is part of a broader initiative, Europe for Patients, which aims to put patients first when it comes to health policy-making.

 EU Commissionner Dalli launched this fourth edition during the high level conference EU Health Programmes: results and perspectives.
 By launching the prize during this conference, EU Commissioner Dalli is sending a strong message: since 2003, the EU Health programmes have financed actions worth close to 549 million euros to promote health and to prevent diseases.
 However, on the vital subject of health, communication is an essential part of health promotion and disease prevention.